App version: 0.1.0

 Pick a Car That Fits Your Budget

 You can pick a car that fits your budget when looking for a car lease.
-The average monthly payment on a new car lease in the first quarter of 2022 stood at $522, according to Experian.Some vehicles cost more to lease than other vehicles.
-The average monthly payment on a Honda HR-V stood at $305 in Q1 2022, while the average monthly payment on a Ford F-150 stood at $548, leasing data show.
+The average monthly payment on a new car lease in 2024 stood at $516, according to FINN.Some vehicles cost more to lease than other vehicles.
+The average monthly payment to lease a 2024 Honda HR-V stood at $378, while the average monthly payment on a Ford F-150 stood at $600, according to Edmunds.

 Negotiate